Acts 9 – The Conversion of Saul of Tarsus

 i.
 In Galatians 1:13, Paul added more regarding his background: For you have heard of my former conduct in Judaism, how I persecuted the church of God beyond measure and tried to destroy it.
 And I advanced in Judaism beyond many of my contemporaries in my own nation, being exceedingly zealous for the traditions of my fathers.

 ii.
 Saul of Tarsus – this highly educated man – thought that Christianity was both wrong and deceptive.
-Perhaps he took his example from Phineas, who in the Book of Exodus killed an immoral man and woman with a spear, and God honored his action by halting a plague.
+Perhaps he took his example from Phinehas, who in the Book of Numbers killed an immoral man and woman with a spear, and God honored his action by halting a plague.
 Maybe Saul thought he was trying to stop a plague of false religion.

 d.
 If he found any who were of the Way: Here, Christianity is referred to as the Way.
 This seems to be the earliest name for the Christian movement, and a fitting one – used five times in Acts.